MohamedAlaaEldin636/Line-Text/README.md

 ### Known Issues / Upcoming Improvements [▴](#issues--contributions-)

-- In case user changed font size in the user settings then Line height should change accordingly, Currently this sin't done, but will be as soon as possible, and solution will be keeping in mind that given style line height corresponds to no scaling.
+- In case user changed font size in the user settings then Line height should change accordingly, Currently this sin't done, but will be as soon as possible, and solution will be keeping in mind that given style line height corresponds to no scaling, Using `LocalDensity.current.fontScale` isa.

 - line Height is ignored and it should be checked in case it's not added in style and should crash if not given as solution depends on it.